ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 1) Details: Name and give your instance a brief description (availability zone and count can be left as defaults).

 2) Source: You can choose an operating system from the images CURC provides (below).
 "Image" should be pre-selected from the "Select Boot Source" pull-down.
 Select your Operating System from the list of images available.
+You will also select your volume size (default 1GB) and can choose to have volume deleted upon instance deletion (default: volume _not_ deleted).
 > Available Operating Systems:
 > - CentOS 7
 > - CentOS 8